pftnhr/bashblog/README.md

   *Tip: advanced users could mount a remote public folder via `ftpfs` and run this script locally*
 - Allows drafts, includes a simple but clean stylesheet, generates the RSS file automatically.
 - Support for tags/categories
-- Support for Markdown, Disqus comments, Twitter, Feedburner, Google Analytics.
+- Support for Markdown, Disqus comments, ~Twitter, Feedburner, Google Analytics~.
 - The project is still maintained as of 2016.
 Bugs are fixed, and new features are considered (see "Contributing")
 - Everything stored in a single ~1k lines bash script, how cool is that?! ;)